jmriego/brunnerdx/README.md

 It will be detected by Windows as a standard USB joystick with advanced force feedback features without the need to install any device drivers.

 You need to have an Arduino Micro (or any other Atmega32UX).
+Make sure to get the 5V version, not the 3.3V

 The part of the code that involves the Arduino sketch/driver is in this other repo if you are interested: [Fino](https://github.com/jmriego/Fino)